saileshp56/saileshp56/README.md

 ### What I'm working on 👨‍💻
-- [ ] Researching Applications of ZK Proofs on ML under Doctor Sergey Gorbunov
+- [ ] Blockchain Development Tools
 - [ ] Algorithmic Trading with Python (on hold for now)
-- [ ] Blockchain Development and Research
 - [ ] Hackathons

 ### Links 📫